Bird symbolism: 10 common birds and their spiritual meaning

 9. Woodpecker

-The woodpecker is a small bird renowned for probing insects on tree barks and chiselling holes to nest inside deadwood.
+The woodpecker is renowned for probing insects on tree bark and chiseling holes to nest inside tree trunks, dead or alive.
 Woodpeckers are fairly common all over the world except in Australia and New Guinea.

 Woodpecker symbolism